baizman-design/baizman-design-mu/README.md

 ### option 1: copy

-To install the plugin, download the repository and copy `bzmndsgn-mu.php` to `/wp-content/mu-plugins`.
+To install the plugin, download the repository and copy `bzmndsgn-mu.php` to `path/to/wordpress/wp-content/mu-plugins`.
 Note that it must be manually updated due to the nature of must-use plugins.

 ### option 2: symlink

-If you clone the repository and create a symbolic link to `bzmndsgn-mu.php`, the plugin can be updated via `git pull`.
+Download or clone the repository and create a symbolic link to `bzmndsgn-mu.php`:

 ```shell
 $ ln -s path/to/repository/bzmndsgn-mu.php path/to/wordpress/wp-content/mu-plugins/bzmndsgn-mu.php
 ```

+If you clone the repository, the plugin can be updated easily via `git pull`.

 ### option 3: composer